#MeToo University

 Having been present during the court session, I will highlight some points that were not yet covered by the press:

-The Auditeur du Travail (i.e., the public prosecutor for the labor court) made three statements with regard to the situation of Pr.
-Nieberding:
+The Auditeur du Travail (i.e., the public prosecutor for the labor court) made three statements with regard to the situation of Prof. Nieberding:

-1) exclusion of Pr.
-Nieberding from her department is an ostracization and constitutes abusive conduct;
+1) exclusion of Prof. Nieberding from her department is an ostracization and constitutes abusive conduct;

-2) the official warning that Pr.
-Nieberding received is in itself not abusive, but should be considered within the larger scope, which is that the university did not deal appropriately with the situation;
+2) the official warning that Prof. Nieberding received is in itself not abusive, but should be considered within the larger scope, which is that the university did not deal appropriately with the situation;

-3) starting a disciplinary commission for addressing a colleague about sexually harassing Pr.
-Nieberding at the start of her career is not proportional and shows partiality of the authorities.
+3) starting a disciplinary commission for addressing a colleague about sexually harassing Prof. Nieberding at the start of her career is not proportional and shows partiality of the authorities.

 APRIL 2022